sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

       ^^^
 ---
-**It’s been a long 16 months since our last ‘live’ show at the Bridewell Theatre (The Musical of Musicals the Musical), and we’re hugely excited to launch our 2021 in-person activity with a jam-packed Members’ Week at the Bridewell Theatre from 26-31 July.** f
+**It’s been a long 16 months since our last ‘live’ show at the Bridewell Theatre (The Musical of Musicals the Musical), and we’re hugely excited to launch our 2021 in-person activity with a jam-packed Members’ Week at the Bridewell Theatre from 26-31 July.**

 It’s going to be a wonderful celebration of all our theatrical activities and we hope they’ll be something for everyone to get involved in, whether taking part or watching from the stalls.